House poised to launch new probe of Jan. 6 insurrection

 House poised to launch new probe of Jan.
 6 insurrectionNew

 WASHINGTON (AP) — The House is poised to launch a new investigation of the Jan.
-6 Capitol insurrection on Wednesday with expected approval of a 13-person select committee to probe the violent attack.
+6 Capitol insurrection with expected approval of a 13-person special committee.
 The panel would be led by Democrats, with House Speaker Nancy Pelosi appointing a chairperson and at least eight of the committee’s members.
-In a memo to all House Republicans late Tuesday, No. 2 House Republican Steve Scalise urged his members to vote against the resolution, saying the select panel “is likely to pursue a partisan agenda” in investigating the siege by former President Donald Trump’s supporters.
+In a memo to all House Republicans late Tuesday, No. 2 House Republican Steve Scalise urged his members to vote against creating the panel, saying it would be “likely to pursue a partisan agenda” in investigating the siege by former President Donald Trump’s supporters.